chrishenri/rw3d_manual/docs/source/examples.rst

 Control surface
 ~~~~~~~~~~~~~~~~~~
-Six regional lenses are defined for breakthrough curve analysis.
-The extent and boundaries are specified using DFS2 files.
+Six regional lenses, representing six groundwater bodies, are defined for breakthrough curve analysis.
+The extent and boundaries (top and bottom elevations) are specified using DFS2 files.

 - ``0   F                                                     !... nwell``
 - ``0   F                                                     !... nplane``